Hack-Weekly/cerulean-lion-recipe-app/README.md

 # cerulean-lion-recipe-app

-Recipe App
+Recipe App.

-still editing this readme. our cerulean color - #2a52be
+still editing this readme.

+our cerulean color - #2a52be

+FE - hungrylion
+BE - server